b3ck/server-bitrate-html/README.md

-After everything is configured correctly just add the `bitrate.html` as a browser source in OBS.
+After everything is configured correctly save it and add the `bitrate.html` as a browser source in OBS.

 Enjoy!
 -b3ck